Language selection

 • provide clarification on the sealing policy

-This memorandum outlines the procedures to be followed for the interprovincial and international transportation and release of intoxicating liquors.
+This memorandum outlines and explains the Canada Border Services Agency's (CBSA) procedures to be followed for the interprovincial and international transportation and release of intoxicating liquors.

-For information related to non-commercial importations of intoxicating liquors by individuals, please see the Memoranda D2 series, International Travel.
+For information related to non-commercial importations of intoxicating liquors by individuals, please refer to the Memoranda D2 series, International Travel.

 For information on provincial liquor mark-ups/fees for non-commercial importations, please contact the appropriate provincial liquor authority.